cmfo500/if_at_first_you_don-t_succeed/README.md

-# if_at_first_you_don-t_succeed
-code and data for paper Reliability Of The Serial Reaction Time Task: If At First You Don't Succeed, Try Try Try Again
+code and data for paper "Reliability Of The Serial Reaction Time Task: If At First You Don't Succeed, Try Try Try Again" available at https://osf.io/fn9mw/

+abstract:

+Procedural memory is involved in the acquisition and control of skills and habits that underlie rule and procedural learning, including the acquisition of grammar and phonology.
+The Serial Reaction Time task (SRTT), commonly used to assess procedural learning, has been shown to have poor stability (test-retest reliability).
+We investigated factors that may affect the stability of the SRTT in adults.
+Experiment 1 examined whether the similarity of sequences learned in two sessions would impact stability: test-retest correlations were low regardless of sequence similarity (r < .25).
+Experiment 2 added a third session to examine whether individual differences in learning would stabilise with further training.
+There was a small (but nonsignificant) improvement in stability for later sessions (session 1-2: r = .43; session 2-3: r = .60).
+Stability of procedural learning on the SRTT remained suboptimal in all conditions, posing a serious obstacle to the use of this task as a sensitive predictor of individual differences and ultimately theoretical advance.